jarofghosts/uncanny/README.md

 ----

 Further configuration options include:
-* `md` to choose the default file extension for rendered Markdown files.
-Default is .htm
-* `jade` to choose the default file extension for rendered jade files.
-Default is .html
 * `syncOnInit` to compile and copy all files from the source directory into the target on startup.
 Default is `false`.
 * `watchDotFile` to watch and compile dotfiles.
 * `ignore` which accepts an array of filenames to ignore.
 They will not be moved to the target directory at all.